Kawaki-1998/Restaurant_rating_prediction/README.md

 ## 🙏 Acknowledgments

-- Zomato for providing the dataset
 - Contributors and maintainers of the libraries used
-- Anyone who helps improve this project
+- Everyone who helps improve this project

 ## 📸 Screenshots